Skip to main content

 • The result.
 A 20% reduction in heart attacks, strokes, and cardiovascular death.

-The benefit was not just from weight loss.
+The benefit came from more than weight loss.
 The medication has its own anti-inflammatory effect on blood vessels.
-The FDA has now approved semaglutide as a heart medication, not only as a weight medication.
+The FDA has now approved semaglutide as a heart medication, adding to its earlier approval for weight.

 What Is the Fishtown "Micro-Dose" Strategy?